 Historically, a barn-raiser is a collective action in which a neighbor’s barn is built or rebuilt by members of their community.
 When you join our “barn-raiser” you collectively help us build up our community, and ensure that everyone has what they need to thrive and be healthy in our rural mountain towns.

-We are sad to announce that the 8th Annual Bulls, Boots & BBQ has been postponed for 2020 as a result of the Covid-19 pandemic.
+We are sad to announce that Bulls, Boots & BBQ has been postponed until further notice.

 Now more than ever, you know that the health of our community lies within the health of each of our neighbors.
 Your support helps us continue our work to ensure that we are all Healthier Together.